-Sydenham SAPS communications officer, Cpt M Lazarus said police are working around the clock to get the perpetrators behind bars.
+Sydenham SAPS communications officer, Cpt M Lazarus confirmed the incident.

 The SAPS Airwing made the discovery while doing training exercise from the air in the vicinity.